University of Wisconsin–Madison

 Fully virtual, game-based simulations that also enable real-time interaction with digital avatars

-SimLab also offers interactive formats like graphic novels and choose-your-own-path videos, which make it easier to share content widely, especially when simple visuals are enough to support learning or testing.
+SimLab also offers interactive formats such as graphic novels and choose-your-own-path videos, which make it easier to share content widely, especially when simple visuals are sufficient to support learning or testing.

 The team may employ recording and sensing devices to capture gaze, expression, gesture, and physiological signals, as appropriate for the given training or assessment needs.